Sparse Classification: a scalable discrete optimization perspective: Numerical experiments: Scalability and Support Recovery

 \subsubsection{Over-determined regime $n>p$}

-We consider data sets from the UC Irvine Machine Learning Repository\footnote{\url{https://archive.ics.uci.edu/ml/datasets.html}}, split them into a training and a test set ($80\% / 20\%$), calibrate a sparse and a Lasso classifier on the training data, using cross-validation to fit the hyper-parameters $k$ and $\gamma$ in the sparse case and $\lambda$ in the Lasso case, and compare AUC and misclassification rate on the test set for both methods.
+We consider data sets from the UC Irvine Machine Learning Repository (available at \url{https://archive.ics.uci.edu/ml/datasets.html}), split them into a training and a test set ($80\% / 20\%$), calibrate a classifier on the training data, using cross-validation to fit the hyper-parameters $k$ and $\gamma$ in the sparse case and $\lambda$ and $\alpha$ in the ElasticNet (Enet) case, and compare AUC on the test set for both methods.
 Characteristics of these data sets and experimental results are given in Table \ref{tab:LRuci_data}.
-Experiments clearly demonstrate that our sparse formulation scales to data sets of these sizes while delivering predictions similar to Lasso with classifiers slightly less sparse, suggesting features selected are more statistically relevant.
-Yet, these data sets are not very insightful for subset selection methods because of the limited number of features $p$.
+Experiments clearly demonstrate that (a) our outer-approximation algorithm scales to data sets of practical relevance, (b) cardinality constrained formulations generally lead to sparser classifiers than ElasticNet (on 7 out 8 data sets) with comparable predictive power, with ElasticNet being more accurate on 3 out of 8 data sets.
+It suggests that features selected by our discrete optimization carry more relevant information that those obtained by ElasticNet.
+Yet, since these data sets contain a limited number of features $p$, they may not make a strong case for exact sparse classification methods compared to Lasso, the original problem being relatively sparse already.
+Therefore, we investigate the under-determined regime $n < p$ in the next section.